icewind1991/files_external_azure/README.md

 Azure storage backend for ownCloud

-requires oc 8.1-b2 or later with https://github.com/owncloud/core/pull/16923 and https://github.com/owncloud/core/pull/16924 merged
+requires oc 8.2 pre-alpha or later

+Note: due to limitations to azure the backend does not support detecting external changes at the moment

 ## Installation